MdRashid62/ChatHub/README.md

 # ChatHub
-Realtime chat application with rooms and users with websockets using Node.js, Express and Socket.io with Vanilla-js on the front-end with a custom UI.
+Realtime chat application with rooms and users with websockets using Node.js, Express and Socket.io with Vanilla-js on the front-end with a